Last Updated on October 8, 2022 by Editorial Team

 Outcomes of using sensory activities

-Playful approach of teaching skills to preschoolers has got everybody’s nod.
+A playful approach to teaching skills to preschoolers has got everybody’s nod.
 Academic learning need not be burdensome for little kids; activity-oriented teaching ensures that.
-A 2011 study outlined the following outcomes generally achieved from sensory learning-based activities:
+A 2011 study[4] outlined the following outcomes generally achieved from sensory learning-based activities:

 - Easy development of basic language and math skills: Suitable skills of counting, letter recognition, letter-sound recognition, etc. are developed